 Several of the nylon options in our lineup are well-made with high-quality materials and simple and strong construction.
 The Fairwin Tactical Rigger has a high-strength quick-release buckle and is ideal for military or tactical use, while the Mountain Khakis Webbing, Under Armour Webbing 2.0, Arc'teryx Conveyor, and Grip6 are a little bit lighter and would be ideal for active outdoor use or casual wear.

 Buckle Hardware Quality

-The Fairwin Tactical Rigger has one of the most impressive buckles, with metal quick-release design and a very high strength rating, made for military or tactical scenarios.
-Its design is certainly impressive, but note that we didn't perform any force tests to confirm the Fairwin's strength ratings, and recommend having proper training and protective equipment for any tactical scenarios.
+The Fairwin Tactical Rigger has one of the most impressive buckles, with a metal quick-release design and a very high strength rating designed for military or tactical scenarios.
+Its design is certainly impressive but note that we didn't perform any force tests to confirm the Fairwin's strength ratings and recommend having proper training and protective equipment for any tactical scenarios.

 Ease of Use

 None of these products are necessarily difficult to use, but a high-quality belt should be easy to thread through your pant loops, simple to buckle and unbuckle, and convenient to adjust on the go.
 Simple designs are usually better, and special features like reversible designs, trim-to-fit sizing, or tails that pass underneath the buckle seem to add to the difficulty.